compprog-lecture-tools/fun-contest-2023/cp23/hpi-fun2/rattlegang/notes.md

 ## Faster and much simpler solution

 You can prove that there is always a perfect matching on k-regular bipartite graphs.
-Therefore the size of the biggest matching is always n / 2.
+Therefore the size of the maximum matching is always n / 2.